- 1 The new Bitcoin Taproot update will soon optimize network security and privacy.

-The new Bitcoin Taproot update is coming soon to optimize network security and privacy.
+The new Bitcoin Taproot update will soon optimize network security and privacy.

-Bitcoin, the world's most important cryptocurrency and the one that opened the doors to a new decentralized financial system, is about to add further improvements through the Taproot update.
+What is Taproot?
+Why is it so important for Bitcoin?
+Bitcoin, the world’s most important cryptocurrency that opened the doors to a new decentralized financial system, is about to add further improvements through the Taproot update.
 The network is preparing to receive its latest and most significant update, scheduled between November 14 and 16.
-Bitcoin developers reported in June that they'll activate Taproot as a soft fork on block number 709,632, which will be mined around the dates indicated.
+Bitcoin developers reported in June that they’d activate Taproot as a soft fork on block number 709,632, which will be mined around the dates indicated.

 Taproot, Bitcoin’s most anticipated upgrade

-Through Taproot, Bitcoin will activate new improvements and functionalities that will optimize the network.
-The latest update focuses on improving Bitcoin's security and privacy and making transactions within Bitcoin run faster and cheaper.
+Bitcoin will activate new improvements and functionalities to optimize the network through Taproot.
+The latest update focuses on improving Bitcoin’s security and privacy and making transactions within Bitcoin run faster and cheaper.
 In addition, Taproot will introduce several changes to simplify the execution of Smart Contracts on the Bitcoin blockchain to make it easier to create them.
 Developers integrated Taproot into Bitcoin Core in October 2020.
-Bitcoin's most significant upgrade is less than 1,650 blocks away from becoming a tangible reality on the network.
+Bitcoin’s most significant upgrade is less than 1,650 blocks from becoming a tangible reality on the network.
 Overall, Taproot promises to revolutionize Bitcoin.

 Bitcoin, which leads the crypto market by market capitalization, wants to remain a leader in innovation and development.
 In addition to improving its security, privacy, and scalability through Taproot, the network will support complex Smart Contracts and enable faster and cheaper transactions.
-This set of improvements and optimizations will make Bitcoin a much more competitive network.
+These improvements and optimizations will make Bitcoin a much more competitive network.